Manual Lymphatic Massage

 Lymphatic drainage massage uses a two-step hands-on technique.
 The first step uses gentle massage motions to clear waste and toxins by releasing lymphatic fluid into the tissues.
 The second step uses a different set of massage motions designed to aid reabsorption by moving lymphatic fluid into the lymph nodes.

-FAQs About Manual Lymphatic Massage
+Manual Lymphatic Massage FAQs

 Within the first postoperative week some patients may find it somewhat uncomfortable during the massage but most patients find it to be soothing and enjoyable when initiated early on and done consistently.
 Early swelling reduction also helps increase mobility and decrease pain.